matteoppet/sentiment-analysis/README.md

 # Sentiment analysis
-This sentiment analysis program is an AI that can recognize if your comment is positive, negative or neutral.
+This sentiment analysis program is an AI that can recognize if your comment is positive or negative.
+It offers two different algorithms for analysis: Logistic Regression and Sequential Neural Network.

-This program is also implemented with two different algorithms that you can choose when running it:
-Logistic Regression and Sequential Neural Network.
-The neural network model is already saved, it will be updated in case of changes but in any case, if the program does not find the model, the neural network will be trained and it will take a few minutes before you can enter your comment, if it already exists you will be redirected directly to the request for comment.
+The neural network model is already saved and will be updated if changes are made.
+However, if the program doesn't find the model, it will train the neural network, which may take a few minutes before you can enter your comment.
+If the model already exists, you will be redirected directly to the comment input prompt.

 > The "sentiment_model.h5" model file must be at the same level as the "sentiment.py" file